 When it is mixed well, it should look like this:

 HANDY TIP: I discovered that you can buy frozen onion & pepper mix in the frozen section of the grocery store.
-It is very handy to keep a bag in the freezer and put a few handfuls on top of the meat at the start of cooking.
+It is very handy to keep a bag in the freezer and toss a few handfuls in at the end.

 Use a slotted spoon to scoop out the meat and place in a flour tortilla.
 Top with cilantro, avocado, or whatever you like.
 My kids think fajitas need cheese on them, while I prefer jalapenos and avocado!